sofi388/sofi388/README.md

 <h2>Hi, I'm Sofia!</h2>
 <h3>An aspiring Software Engineer and Data Science & Machine Learning enthusiast</h3>

 🌱 I am currently studying Natural Language Processing, Deep Learning, and Probabilistic Machine Learning.
-In addition, I am conducting research on nutrition recommendations through the application of Deep Bayesian Inference.
+In addition, I am conducting research on nutrition recommendations through the application of Probabilistic Machine Learning and Data Synthesis.

 💻 When not busy with research, I tinker with Python Flask projects to level up my backend dev skills and occasionally crash hackathons, seminars or other events.